akynazh/osx-menubar-translate/README.md

 # osx-translator

-This project uses the code of [osx-menubar-translate](https://github.com/zetxek/osx-menubar-translate) under the MIT license.

 MenuBar Translate is a very simple app that lets you have a quick shortcut to Google Translate in your OS X menu bar and integrate it with the OS X "Services" menu.

-Its main purpose is to allow you to have Google Translate by hand at all times, without needing to open a new browser window.
+NOTE: This project uses the code of [osx-menubar-translate](https://github.com/zetxek/osx-menubar-translate) under the MIT license.
+I want to customize many styles and features, which may not be consistent with the author's intention, so I decided to develop on my own branch, totally.
+If possible, I will contribute some meaningful features to the original repository.

+My version provides global keyboard shortcuts, a more beautiful interface and icons.
+More features will be added continuously.

+## Global keyboard shortcuts

+- activate app: `cmd + e`, configure in `Translator/Constants.swift`
-You can open the application from your menubar, as well as from OS X contextual service ("Services > Translate in MenuTranslate").
-Additionally, you can add a keyboard shortcuts for this service at "Settings > Keyboard > Keyboard Shortcuts > Services > Translate in MenuTranslate" to quickly translate selected text.
+- translate selected text: any, add a keyboard shortcut for the service at "Settings > Keyboard > Keyboard Shortcuts > Services > Translate Selected Text".

-## Supported key shortcuts

-- `cmd + e` to **activate app**
-- `cmd + a` to **select all**
-- `cmd + c` to **copy**
-- `cmd + v` to **paste**

 ## License